ebertolazzi/mexIPOPT/README_how_to_install_ipopt.md

 ~~~

 after that Ipopt is ready to be linked with the mex interface.
-In `/usr/local2/lib` you shuold find the following library
+In `/usr/local2/lib` you should find the following library

 - libcoinmumps.a
 - libipopt.a